-Public nudist beaches in Mexico are not that common, but in exchange you’ll have a great variety of nude resorts, some of them even with their private piece of beach.
-Not only does Mexico have a year round perfect naturist climate, the country is also heaven on earth for foodies, nature lovers and culture enthusiasts.
+Public nudist beaches in Mexico are not that common, but in exchange, you’ll have a great variety of nude resorts, some of them even with their private piece of beach.
+Not only does Mexico have a year-round perfect naturist climate, but the country is also heaven on earth for foodies, nature lovers and culture enthusiasts.
 Not to mention that it’s a pretty decent place for the wallet as well.

 By the way, have you noticed how we’ve been switching between the terms “naturist” and “nudist” in this introduction?
 Although our guide is called “Naturism in Mexico”, the official term in the country is “nudism”.
 Because “naturism” (“naturismo” in Spanish) has already been picked up by another movement.
 You’ll find plenty of naturist shops in Mexico, but don’t expect them to sell sarongs or sunscreen.

 Mexico is just massive and has different climates depending on the region.
 But we can give you some tips about the best times to visit the country.
 The coolest and driest months are between December and April and this is also the time when most tourists find their way to Mexico.
 Especially the beach areas can get pretty busy during this period and prices of hotels and resorts tend to rise.

 From May to October the rains start to come in certain regions although it rare if it rains all day.
 Sudden showers can happen while during the rest of the day there might be a clear blue sky.
 August and September are the hottest and wettest months and at the coasts there is a chance of a hurricane passing by.
 Many hotel businesses close down during this period.